data-lessons/librarycarpentry/README.md

+## Welcome librarians, archivists and other sprinters!

 ## The 2017 Sprint (1-2 June, 2017)
- The aim of the 2017 sprint project is to extend [Library Carpentry](http://librarycarpentry.github.io/) by
+The aim of our 2017 sprint project is to extend [Library Carpentry](http://librarycarpentry.github.io/) by
  - working on incubator lessons such as https://github.com/jezcope/library-spreadsheets
  - incorporating an existing [web scraping lesson](https://github.com/timtomch/library-webscraping) into the Library Carpentry suite
  - developing the [Python lesson](https://github.com/data-lessons/library-python/) to include these [points](https://github.com/data-lessons/library-python/issues/38)